jasdeep-hundal/cloudenvy-tor/README.md

 ------------------------
 Requires a cloudenvy install that is set up to talk to some OpenStack cloud.
-Just run `envy up` in the base directory of this repo after configuring Envyfile.yml based on the instances/images you have available.
+Just run `envy up` in the base directory of this repo after configuring Envyfile.yml based on the settings for your OpenStack cloud and the images you have available.
+The default Envyfile is made to work on the HP Cloud.
 A lot more info (such as how to run multiple instances) can be found at https://github.com/cloudenvy/cloudenvy